ovh/utask/pkg/plugins/builtin/script/README.md

   type: script
   configuration:
     # mandatory, string
-    # file field must be related to you scripts path (./scripts)
+    # file_path field must be related to you scripts path (./scripts)
     # and could modified /w `scripts-path` flag when you run binary
-    file: hello-world.sh
+    file_path: hello-world.sh
     # optional, a collection of string
     argv:
         - world